Thank You for Attending!!!

 Exploring RECLAIM - A Collective Game About Resource Recovery from Sanitation Systems \\ Julia Cavicchi + Tatiana Schreiber—- Block 3 Choice of one: —-

-Radical Metabolism Repair & Foundations of Sustainability \\ Dan Walsh + Paul Mankiewicz + Max Lerner
+Radical Metabolism Repair & Foundations for Sustainability \\ Dan Walsh + Paul Mankiewicz + Max Lerner

 Collaborating the Living Laboratory for the People’s Garden \\ USI Staff + Rich Earth Institute